gregheffner/gregheffner/README.md

 <div align="center">

-# 👋 Greg Heffner
+# 👋 Hey there!
+I'm Greg Heffner
+### Welcome to my corner of the automation universe!

-## Senior IT Operations Leader & Infrastructure Automation Architect
+I'm a **Senior IT Operations Leader & Infrastructure Automation Architect** who believes that the best technology solutions come with a side of good humor and great collaboration.

 **Enterprise Technology Operations | U.S. Military Veteran | Automation Evangelist**